 Established in 1962 at the University of Michigan in Ann Arbor, the Inter-university Consortium for Political and Social Research (ICPSR) is a membership-based organization providing access to the world's largest archive of computer-based research and instructional data for the social sciences.
 ICPSR further serves social scientists around the world by offering training facilities in basic and advanced techniques of quantitative social analysis and other resources that facilitate secondary analysis.
 ICPSR includes among its members over 500 colleges and universities from around the world.
-Member institutions pay annual dues that entitle faculty, staff, and students to acquire the full range of service.
+Virginia Tech Libraries pay annual dues that entitle faculty, staff, and students to acquire the full range of service.

 The data archive includes a broad range of disciplines, including political science, sociology, demography, economics, history, education, gerontology, criminal justice, public health, foreign policy, and law.
 See the Data Use Tutorial for help in getting started.

 The data archive is searchable as well as browseable by subject.
 Once you locate a study of interest, click on the description link to see details, including: study number, principal investigator, summary, subjects, geographic coverage, time period, date(s) of collection, unit of observation, universe, data type, methodology, extent of collection , and restrictions (if any).

 Click on the Download tab to save the files of this study.
 You see this message:

 Authorized Download - Virginia Polytechnic Institute & State University

 You must have a MyData account in order to proceed further.
 New users will be asked to enter name, email address, affiliation, department/unit, and downloads preference ( SAS, SPSS, Stata) and to choose a password.
 Returning users will authenticate using their previously created MyData email address and password.

 Step 1.
 Select available data formats (documentation files are automatically included)

 Step 2.
 Select datasets

 Step 3. use button